 We watched as the small potatoes were barely covered with boiling water and an eye watering amount of sea salt was added (at least two handfuls, but don’t worry, the potatoes will only absorb as much as they need – we tested this theory).
 The potatoes were then covered and boiled for about 20 minutes, depending on size.
 When tender, they were then drained and returned to the heat where they were tossed and shaken until all the remaining water was gone and they took on their traditional wrinkly, dusty appearance.
 Delicious.

 Next we moved on to the sauces.
 Traditionally, red mojo sauce is served with meat and green with fish.
 We were on the green team (the green can be coriander, but is just as often parsley or a mixture of the two) and set to work.
 Mojo is traditionally made entirely by hand in a pestle and mortar and takes LOADS of elbow grease.
-I bet there aren’t many bingo wings to be seen on the island, what with all that pounding!
+I bet there aren’t many flabby upper arms to be seen on the island, what with all that pounding!

 For Green Mojo